How Do You Become An Online Notary In North Dakota?

 Tools and Technology for Online Notarizations in North Dakota:

-Remote Notaries in North Dakota are required to have specific tools and technology at their disposal, including a computer, webcam, microphone, and a secure internet connection.
-Additionally, they must select a Remote Online Notarization (RON) provider.
+A North Dakota remote notary is expected to own a number of tools and technology, such as a computer, webcam, microphone, and a secure internet connection.
+They are required to select a Remote Online Notarization (RON) provider in addition to the equipment.
 The Secretary of State approved RON technology providers like BlueNotary.

 Furthermore, Remote Notaries need an electronic seal, an electronic journal, and a digital certificate containing their electronic signature, all compliant with their chosen RON platform.